-Annabelle Gauberti, founding partner of Crefovi, was interviewed by the Private Art Investor, to give her predictions for the art world in 2015.
+Annabelle Gauberti, founding and managing partner of Crefovi, was interviewed by the Private Art Investor, to give her predictions for the art world in 2015.

-Here is an extract from Annabelle’s interview and below the link to the full article from the Private Art Investor.
+Here is an extract from Annabelle’s interview and below the link to the full article published by the Private Art Investor.

 ‟A trend that I am seeing a lot, these days, is that art entrepreneurs are approaching me to launch some art-tech websites, in the same vein as The Art Stack, Articheck, Paddle8, Saatchi Art and Vastari.

 I am advising some entrepreneurs who want to replicate the success of fashion/tech startups, such as Gilt (flash sale website), Net-a-porter, my-wardrobe.com, etc.

 I am under the impression that my clients and prospects, all art entrepreneurs, have not really understood what is at stake here, and are sometimes willing to take large legal risk without even understanding those risks and legal exposure they are subjecting themselves to.